wangmaolin/osqp-cparser/README.md

 ### Vector Buffers Allocation
 Assign the variable and temp IDs to Vector Buffers.
 There are two VBs in the RSQP architecture and each VB can store N vectors.
-The "axpby" instruction requires the two operands to be at different VBs.
+The `axpby` instruction requires the two operands to be at different VBs.
 Smart VB allocation can help reduce the movement of the same vector between 2 VBs.